Very tall chess for the garden - Giant Chess

 Giant Chess large chess pieces are handcrafted and made from Teak wood.

 The oldest surviving chess pieces originate from the Persian-Arabic cultural area.
 They were often made from clay, bone, ivory, or even Kashmiri mountain crystal.
-Today, little is known about the significance of these mysteriously designed artifacts.
-These abstract chess figures arrived in Europe in the 10th century and were used here for about 800 years.
-The mystical magic of these figures was also felt in medieval Europe.
-This explains the discovery of several abstract game elements that were found to protect buildings surrounded by a foundation wall.
+Today, knowledge about the significance of these mysteriously designed artifacts is not very widespread.
+These abstract chess figures arrived in Europe in the 10th century and were used here for approximately 800 years.
+The mysterious-magical aura of these figures was also felt in medieval Europe.
+This explains the discovery of several abstract game elements that were found to protect buildings surrounded by a foundational wall.

 In 1616, the first chess manual in German was published: “Das Schach- oder König-Spiel” by Gustavus Selenus.
 In 1927, the first Chess Olympiad was held in London.
 After Alekhine’s death in 1946, the World Chess Federation FIDE (founded in 1924 in Paris by FIDE) took over the organization of the World Chess Championships.

-Note: These chess figures should not be regarded merely as chess pieces; they should also be considered as wooden art objects.
+Note: these chess figures should not be considered merely as game pieces; they should also be regarded as wooden art objects.
 This means they are not suitable for children and should not be dropped or overturned.
 Doing so may cause dents or damage to the elements.

-In short: you certainly don’t need to wear gloves when touching these figures, but you should handle them gently.
+In short: you certainly don’t need to wear gloves to touch these figures, but you should handle them with care.
 Given that teak wood is highly resistant to weather conditions (teak is mainly used in the shipbuilding industry), it is still very advisable to cover the figures or store them indoors when not in use or in very harsh weather conditions.
 This also applies to many other materials, such as plastics.

 Attributes / Details